lindazha0/CS141_AssistBot/README.md

 Here in the simulation, we use a TurtleBot equiped an RGB camera as well as a depth camera for the robot.
 For the target, you could use various objects (specified on the top, inside of the file `experiments.py`), but in practive the followed target should be a human.

+While for the Reinforcement Leraning (DQN) for robotic grasping, we will be using the Kuka Robot Environment and applying our knowledge of DQN learning for the agent.
+Steps to perform the DQN learning can be found in the file `DQN Learning.ipynb`.

 ### Simulation Implementation
 **Parameters Configuration**
 - Target Object